rabbit-ear/rabbit-ear-app/readme.md

 - [ ] new tool: compass straight edge style ruler marks
 - [ ] new tool: rabbit ear. except make it the straight skeleton. convex only.
 - [ ] new tool: sink. can go in conjunction with straight skeleton.
-- [ ] foldedLine tool should re-assign existing creases that lay along the path.
 - [ ] right mouse click changes to camera to pan around.
 - [ ] Snap Grid: ability to change grid: triangles, square, rectangle...
 - [ ] axioms 5-7 could be coded better
+- [-] foldedLine tool should re-assign existing creases that lay along the path.
-- [ ] when hovering over folded form, dim actions which cannot be used on it.
+- [-] when hovering over folded form, dim actions which cannot be used on it.

 App Menu

-- [ ] copy/paste in the app menu doesn't make UI sense
-- [ ] menu boolean, checkmark reflecting state (Show/Hide)
 - [ ] "Frames" menu. duplicate frame, delete frame.
 IMPORT FOLD AS FRAME.
 - [ ] somehow "import into frame", drag and drop into frames.
 - [ ] cmd+A in a text box is overwritten in Rust to select graph, not text.
+- [-] copy/paste in the app menu doesn't make UI sense
+- [-] menu boolean, checkmark reflecting state (Show/Hide) (MacOS only)

 File System

+- [x] new "empty" origami doesn't work. can't draw edges.
 - [ ] before quitting "Would you like to save before exiting?"
 - [ ] svg import bug, path parse error i think
 - [ ] export multiple arrangements of crease patterns and folded forms